flytux/backup-restore/README.md

 - Install Minio / Longhorn / Velero for backup and restore volumes
 - Install sample nginx app
 - Backup and restore nginx app with velero and longhorn
+- Install velero and longhorn at additional DR cluster
+- Connect backup location s3 to DR cluster
+- velero restore from backup will restore workload and pv at DR cluster

 ---
 **1) Install RKE2**